BlueAndi/pyHexDump/README.md

 * ```-fx```: If the output shall be have a final XOR with all bits set, set to True.
 Default: False

 ## Print configuration
+Elements with their name, address, datatype and count can be configured separately.
+By using the ```print``` command all of the values in the configuration are printed to the CLI.

+The following datatypes are supported:
+    * "u8": unsigned 8-bit
+    * "u16le": unsigned 16-bit little endian
+    * "u16be": unsigned 16-bit big endian
+    * "u32le": unsigned 32-bit little endian
+    * "u32be": unsigned 32-bit big endian
+    * "s8": signed 8-bit
+    * "s16le": signed 16-bit little endian
+    * "s16be": signed 16-bit big endian
+    * "s32le": signed 32-bit little endian
+    * "s32be": signed 32-bit big endian

 ```$ pyHexDump print ./test/aurix_tc397.hex ./test/config.json```